ihmeuw-scicomp/jobmon/jobmon_gui/src/pages/jobmon_at_ihme_page/jobmon_at_ihme.md

 You can set your queue to all.q, long.q, or d.q on both the production and test slurm clusters.

-## Jobmon Database
-The Jobmon database is hosted in Azure, the database information (read-only) is as follows:

-Please note to access the Jobmon database you need to switch your VPN to "All Internet Traffic" in your Big-IP Edge Client.

 ## Jobmon Learning
 For a deeper dive in to Jobmon, check out some of our courses: